mariadb-corporation/MaxScale/Development/branching-and-tagging.md

 Feature releases are always the next minor version and the development takes place in `develop`.

-The procedure is roughly similar to that releated to maintenance releases but with an inital deviation.
+The procedure is roughly similar to that related to maintenance releases but with an inital deviation.

 Once the development of the next minor release is close to readiness, the